ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-axes-types/index.md

 ## Time

 The time axis is similar to the number axis in the sense that it is also used to plot continuous values.
-The time axis can even be used with numeric data (in addition to `Date` objects), but the numbers will be interpreted as Unix timestamps.
+The time axis can even be used with numeric data (in addition to `Date` objects), but the numbers will be interpreted as Javascript timestamps.
 The time axis differs from the number axis in tick segmentation and label formatting.
 For example, you could choose to place a tick every 5 minutes, every month, or every Friday.

 The time axis also supports specifier strings to control the way time values are presented as labels.
-For example, the `%H:%M:%S` specifier string will instruct the axis to format a time value like `new Date('Mon Apr 17 2023 12:43:17')` or `1681735397` as `'12:43:17'`.
+For example, the `%H:%M:%S` specifier string will instruct the axis to format a time value like `new Date('Mon Apr 17 2023 12:43:17')` or `1681735397000` as `'12:43:17'`.
 Time axes are typically used as x-axes and placed at the bottom of a chart.
 The simplest time axis config looks like this:

 ```js